SystemSpace/Compendium/compendium.rst

   There's mostly 2 groups, magical beings and scientific beings.
 Both are usually humanoid - magical beings includes demons, angels and fallen angels, and scientific beings includes datamen, espers and others.

+  Espers are usually seen as on the science side and not the magic side.

 What are the sentient races in LFE like?
   They look pretty humanoid, Aurora seems to prefer this sort of build.